FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 Mutsu-wari [六ツ割 - むつわり, lit. "six pieces"] is a [Batta Maki](/en/hanafuda/games/shoniban) variant played in Hamamatsu City in Japan.

-Its rules and setup are thought to be identical to Batta Maki, except that only 40 cards of the hanafuda deck (with all November and December cards removed) are used.
+Its rules and setup are thought to be identical to Batta Maki or [Atosaki](/en/hanafuda/games/shoniban#atosaki-batta-maki-variant), except that only 40 cards of the hanafuda deck (with all November and December cards removed) are used.

 # Shoniban (Batta Maki variant)
 Shoniban [初二番 - しょにばん, lit. "first two numbers"] is a [Batta Maki](/en/hanafuda/games/shoniban) variant that uses the [Nagoya sequence](/en/hanafuda/suits#arrangement-of-suits) of months instead of the standard sequence.